 However, they do charge an upfront fee, and negative comments about them do float around on the internet.

-Some established authors – such as Neil D’Silva – speaks highly of the Book Bakers.
+Some established authors – such as Neil D’Silva – speak highly of the Book Bakers.
 Another well known author – Kulpreet Yadav – walked away from a more established agency.
 “My current agent is Suhail Mathur of Book Bakers.
 He’s got me deals with Bloomsbury, Penguin, and Rupa.
 Deals are the most important thing for a writer,” says Kulpreet.

 However, amateur writers seem to have had a negative experience with Book bakers.
 Such folks mention being charged up front, and also about promises being made but not kept.